mattcarlotta/validateSSLCerts/README.md

 OPTIONS:
 		 Options below will overwrite their respective defaults (some may have side effects).

+		 -ac, -addcron
+					adds a new cron job to /etc/crontab

 		 -exp, -expires
 					check if certificate expires in specified amount of days; min: 1, max: 30 (default: 7)